mahmoud-elmakki/xfads/README.md

 ```

 ## Getting started with the examples:
-The set of examples in this codebase covers the priamary functioning of the graphical state-space model of XFADS.
-The code is structured in a modular way that allows the users to change and plug-in their own definitions of the classes that struct the elements of the model, i.e. the dynamics function, the likelihood density, the amortization network, etc.
+The set of examples in this codebase covers the primary functioning of the graphical state-space model of XFADS.
+The code is structured in a modular way that allows the users to change and plug in their own definitions of the classes that structure the elements of the model, i.e. the dynamics function, the likelihood density, the amortization network, etc.

 ## Walk-through
-Now, for simplicity, and to get a grasp of the wheel, it'e recommended to go through the examples of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
+Now, for simplicity, and to get a grasp of the wheel, it's recommended to go through the examples of applying XFADS to some of the benchmarking datasets, before reconfiguring for yours.
 - `lda_example` A simple linear dynamical system.
 - `vdp_example` Adding a bit of non-linearity; training XFADS on data synthesized from the Vanderpool dynamical oscillator.
 Then, some real experimental data: